 · Promote services to victims and the vulnerable that meet their needs

-There will be three bidding rounds before 31 March 2018 and the deadline for the second round of applications is 30th November 2017.
+There will be three bidding rounds before 31 March 2018 and the deadline for the third and final round of applications is 8th March 2018.

-Applications will be evaluated by an independent panel and the results of the first round will be announced on 18 December 2017.
+Applications will be evaluated by an independent panel and the results of the final round will be announced on 26th March 2018.